asaintsever/tinyworld/indexor/TEST.md

 ## Indexing test photos

-A little program is provided to test extraction of photo metadata: [IndexorCmd](src/main/java/asaintsever/tinyworld/indexor/IndexorCmd.java).
+A test program is provided to test extraction of photo metadata: [IndexorCmd](src/main/java/asaintsever/tinyworld/indexor/IndexorCmd.java).
 This program instantiates and exposes a local OpenSearch cluster at `http://localhost:9200`.

 ```sh
 # Set indexor.cmd.clearIndex to false if you want to keep previously indexed data